KhaledAshrafH/B-Tree/README.md

 # B-Tree Implementation in C++

 This contains a C++ code that implements a B-Tree data structure.
 A B-Tree is a self-balancing tree that can store and retrieve data efficiently.
-It is commonly used in databases and file systems.
+It is commonly used in databases and file systems

 ## Motivation